-Meetings can either be opportunities to share ideas, discuss challenges and define action plans, or, they can end up as unproductive time wasters.
+Meetings can either be opportunities to share ideas, discuss challenges and define action plans, or they can end up as unproductive time wasters.
 Unfortunately, managers are often the major contributors to meeting process dysfunction.
 You need skills to run meetings properly.

 Strengthening Your Meeting Facilitation Skills